nikomatsakis/babysteps/source/_posts/2015-10-08-virtual-structs-part-4-extended-enums-and-thin-traits.markdown

 Extended Enums proposal.
 Basically, once we implement [specialization][], which I want for a wide variety of reasons, we *almost* get Thin Traits for free.
-And the Thin Traits pattern is useful enough that it's working taking that extra step.
+And the Thin Traits pattern is useful enough that it's worth taking that extra step.

 Now, since the Thin Traits and Extended Enums proposal appear to be alternatives, you may wonder why I would think there is value in